 - Pour the batter into the prepared cake pan.

-- Bake the cake for approximately 25-30 minutes, until a toothpick comes out relatively clean.
+- Bake the cake for approximately 25-28 minutes or until a toothpick or knife comes out clean.

-- Cool the cake before removing and slicing.
+- Cool the cake completely before removing and slicing.

 - Mash the strawberries with a potato masher until they are the consistency you desire.